Family Near or Far

 - Give yourself time to adjust

-- Link in with respite care if you have caring responsibilities
+- Use respite care if you have caring responsibilities

 Below you will find three common blocks (barriers and misconceptions) that can prevent us dealing with problems linked to our families.

-It feels disloyal to access support and talk about family as a major stressor
+It feels disloyal to access support and talk about family stressors

 In talking about family with a counsellor, the aim is to understand the context that leads to family related stress, not to blame, take sides or criticise.
-In seeking help with family relationships, it demonstrates a strong desire to improve the situation.
+So seek an organisation you feel you can trust.
+Check out the resources at the bottom for organisations to reach out to.
+In asking for help with family relationships, it demonstrates a strong desire to improve the situation.
 The aim is to develop more helpful or supportive relationships.
-Rather than disloyalty, this evidences a strong loyalty or connection to family members.
+Rather than disloyalty, this shows a strong loyalty or connection to family members.

 My family won't change so I just have to put up with it

 It’s true that we can’t control the behaviour of others and this includes family members.
 The only thing we can control is our own behaviour so thinking about how we want to conduct ourselves in our family relationships can be a really useful place to start.
 Limiting contact to preserve our own wellbeing is a perfectly reasonable strategy which at times we don’t give ourselves permission to do.
-Talking to a counsellor about how to manage very difficult family situations is often a very helpful way of moving forward.
+Talking to a counsellor or yarning to a trusted person in your community is often very helpful in working out what to do.

-I just need to ignore homesickness and focus on study strategies
+I want to ignore homesickness and find strategies to pass

 Below are three things you can do to boost success.